jhochwald/who_needs_wannacry_patches/README.md

 This is something that others might want to develop, shouldn't be that hard.
 If someone accepts this challenge: Please feel free to implement it and send me a pull request.
 I would recompile and sign a new version :-)

+#### Possible Solution
+In the /source folder you will find a file called `Possible_Filter.ps1`.
+This Filter is untested!
+It should work, but with the older Operating Systems...
+Just my guess how to find them.
+I don't have them, so this is really a best guess.
+I found this in one off our reporting functions and adopted it by add the older versions.
+The input just works for Windows 10 (Client) and Windows Server 2012 R2, or newer (Server).

+**The challenge**: There is a known list with Hotfixes for the Windows Versions.
+However, I have no idea what CU's contains these patches!
+And as soon as Microsoft publishes more of them the list gets more and more complex.

+##### Overview of the Hotfixes
+Here is the List of Hotfixes that applies to the known WannaCry issue, for each Windows Version.

+**Windows Vista*** KB4012598**Server 2008*** KB4012598**Server 2008 R2*** KB4012212* KB4012215**Server 2012*** KB4012214* KB4012217**Server 2012 R2*** KB4012213* KB4012216**Windows 7*** KB4012212* KB4012215**Windows 8.1*** KB4012213* KB4012216**Windows RT 8.1*** KB4012216**Windows XP & Windows Server 2003/2003 R2*** [https://blogs.technet.microsoft.com/msrc/2017/05/12/customer-guidance-for-wannacrypt-attacks/](https://blogs.technet.microsoft.com/msrc/2017/05/12/customer-guidance-for-wannacrypt-attacks/)

 ### Roadmap
 There is no plan to develop any further features or even fixes.
 If someone find something bad or extends the functionality, I will publish newer versions.